 7. The Ship in Dock Inn

-We have always been fans of a pub that is small in size but big in character, and that’s exactly why we liked The Ship in Dock so much!
+We have always been fans of a pub that is small in size but big in character, and that’s exactly why people love The Ship in Dock so much!

 You get a mix of modern and traditional here, plenty of comfortable seating, and a menu filled with classic gastropub dishes that are as comforting as the pub itself.